// Blog / FAQ

 - .agents/skills/ .claude/skills/ and .opencode/commands/

-node .knowledge/tools/flow.js import - expected
+node .knowledge/tools/flow.js import - what it does

 - Initial repository context is generated without overwriting curated knowledge.